Can I Give Human Painkillers To Pets?

 As pet owners, it can be heartbreaking to see our furry friends in pain, and it’s only natural to want to help ease their suffering.
 After all, when people are in pain, it’s easy to offer up a spare couple of tablets here or there to help ease that headache or stomach pain, so why can’t we do the same with our pets?

-Regrettably, this is a common misconception and a number of pets are poisoned annually as a result.
+Regrettably, this is a common misconception and many pets are poisoned annually as a result.
 Our pets have different biologies and are different sizes, meaning human painkillers can have deadly consequences when not consulted by veterinary professionals.

-Why You Should Never Give Paracetamol to Pets
+Why You Should Never Give Paracetemol to Pets

-Paracetamol is widely used by people across the world to relieve pain and treat fevers and is available to buy without a prescription at pretty much every supermarket or store that stocks health and beauty products.
-With this in mind, it can be very tempting to give some to your pet when they’re suffering to help lessen their discomfort.
+Paracetamol is widely used worldwide to relieve pain and reduce fever.
+It is available to buy without a prescription at pretty much every supermarket or store that stocks health and beauty products.
+With this in mind, it can be very tempting to give your pet some when they’re suffering to help lessen their discomfort.
 That doesn’t mean you should.

 Human anatomy and that of pets are vastly different, and what is harmless to us can be incredibly toxic for them.
-Much like how we can eat as much chocolate as our heart desires, but to dogs, it is toxic.
+Much like how we can eat as much chocolate as we want, but it is toxic to dogs and cats.

-If you are not specifically told by your vet and given a prescription for human medicines, painkillers or otherwise, you should never give them to your pet as they won't work for them the same they will for humans and the results can be devastating.
+If you are not specifically told by your vet and given a prescription for human medicines, painkillers or otherwise, you should never give them to your pet, as they won't work for them the same way they will for humans, and the results can be devastating.

 Dogs need upwards of 250mg per kg for a lethal dose, although this can vary depending on breed and other individual factors.
 A 100-150mg per kg dose is enough to cause symptoms of poisoning, so while they are less sensitive to the drug than cats, it doesn’t mean it’s alright to give it to them.

-Not only can they cause severe side effects, but drugs that are intended for human use also won't work the same way in animals with regards to the time frame and kind of relief offered.
-When used in humans, paracetamol can keep working for up to five hours, but if given to a dog, it would only be effective for 1.5 hours which means it is terribly easy to end up giving them too much and cause poisoning or death.
+Not only can they cause severe side effects, but drugs that are intended for human use also won't work the same way in animals about the time frame and kind of relief offered.
+When used in humans, paracetamol can keep working for up to five hours, but if given to a dog, it would only be effective for 1.5 hours, which means it is terribly easy to end up giving them too much and cause poisoning or death.

-A vet will never prescribe acetaminophen for cats and under no circumstance should a cat be given paracetamol of any kind.
+A vet will never prescribe acetaminophen for cats, and under no circumstances should a cat be given paracetamol of any kind.

-If your pet is suffering from pain or inflammation, speak with your vet who will prescribe the appropriate medication for them.
+If your pet is suffering from pain or inflammation, speak with your vet, who will prescribe the appropriate medication.

-As with other human painkillers, aspirin should never be given to your pet without strict instruction from your vet.
-Aspirin should never be given to cats or puppies in particular as they do not have the necessary enzymes to process this medication in their body and can quickly cause poisoning symptoms.
+You should never give your pet aspirin without strict vet instructions.
+Aspirin should never be given to cats or puppies, as they lack the enzymes to metabolise it, which can quickly lead to poisoning symptoms.

 Even if you have been prescribed aspirin for your adult dog, you must only give the dosage as stated by your vet.
 Human medications do not have the same effect on pets as they do on humans, and a single 320mg Aspirin tablet can be toxic to a 5kg dog and even cause stomach ulcers if given without food.

-When giving medication to your pet, always follow your vet's guidance.
+When giving your pet medication, always follow your vet's guidance.

 Symptoms of Toxic Pet Reactions to Human Painkillers